Effects of Inertia, Load Damping and Dead-Bands on Frequency Histograms and Frequency Control of Power Systems: Inertia

 According to the common belief that inertia restoration is a must against frequency degradation, we would expect very limited frequency deviations and thus a very well shaped histogram.
 The three histograms corresponding to these scenarios are shown in \RefFig{F:Histo3}.

-They are normalised to estimate the probability density and the bins do not count occurrences as in the previous histograms.
-This is done since the number of samples largely differ in these three scenarios.
+They are normalised to estimate the probability density and, the bins do not count occurrences as in the previous histograms.
+It is done since the number of samples largely differs in these three scenarios.
 The main aspect that we easily see is that frequency deviates from $60\,\hertz$ with almost the same probability inside the dead-band.
-When the frequency exits the dead-bands, the \acp{tg} intervene to pull frequency back inside the dead-band.
+When the frequency exits the dead-bands, the \acp{tg} intervene to pull the frequency back inside the dead-band.
 They constitute some sort of ``barrier''.
 These histograms do not have at all the shape of a Gaussian centered at $60\,\hertz$, characterised by a very small variance despite the very large increase of system inertia.

-We believe that this is a relevant result that is {\em in contrast to the common belief that inertia must be increased independently from any other aggregate parameter of a power system to counteract the negative effects of larger penetration of \ac{res} generation}.
+We believe that this is a relevant result, which is in contrast to the common belief that inertia must be increased independently from any other aggregate parameter of a power system to counteract the negative effects of larger penetration of \ac{res} generation.